-Appendix A: MIDDLE GRADES STUDENTS AND EOC ASSESSMENT REQUIREMENTS 2013-2014
+Appendix A: MIDDLE GRADES STUDENTS AND EOC ASSESSMENT REQUIREMENTS 2014-2015

-MS Algebra 1 EOC 2013-2014 MS Geometry EOC 2013-2014 MS Civics 2013-2014 A student completing Algebra I or Algebra I Honors must take the Algebra I EOC Assessment and achieve a passing score to be awarded high school credit.
-If the student passes the course (regardless of the Algebra I EOC Assessment score), the course may count as one of the three math courses required for promotion to high school and the course grade used as part of the high school grade point average (GPA).
-If a student does not pass the EOC Assessment, the student must retake the Algebra I EOC Assessment and achieve a passing score to earn the required high school credit for Algebra I. The student can only retake the same course through middle grade forgiveness (C, D, or F in course); a student who passes the EOC but not the course is not required to retake the course.
-A student completing Geometry or Geometry Honors must take the Geometry I EOC Assessment and achieve a passing score which constitutes 30% of the student's final course grade to be awarded high school credit.
-If the student passes the course (regardless of the Geometry EOC Assessment score), the course may count as one of the three math courses required for promotion to high school and the course grade used as part of the high school grade point average (GPA).
+MS Algebra 1 EOC 2014-2015 MS Geometry EOC 2014-2015 MS Civics 2014-2015 To earn high school credit for Algebra I, a middle grades student must take the Algebra I statewide, standardized assessment and pass the course, and in addition, a student's performance on the Algebra I EOC assessment constitutes 30 percent of the student's final course grade.
+If the student passes the course the course will count as one of the three math courses required for promotion to high school and the course grade will be used as part of the high school grade point average (GPA).
+If a student does not pass the course, the student must retake the Algebra I EOC Assessment and achieve a passing score to earn the required high school credit for Algebra I. The student can only retake the same course through middle grade forgiveness (C, D, or F in course); a student who passes the EOC but not the course is not required to retake the course.
+To earn high school credit for Geometry course, a middle grades student must take the statewide, standardized Geometry EOC assessment, which constitutes 30 percent of the student's final grade, and earn a passing grade in the course.
+If the student passes the course, the course will count as one of the three math courses required for promotion to high school and the course grade will be used as part of the high school grade point average (GPA).
 If a student does not pass the EOC Assessment, the student must retake the Geometry EOC Assessment and achieve a passing score to earn the required high school credit for Geometry.
-The student can only retake the same course through middle grade forgiveness (C, D, or F in course); a student who passes the EOC but Each student's performance on the statewide standardized EOC assessment in Civics Education constitutes 30% of the student's final course grade.
+The student can only retake the same course through middle grade forgiveness (C, D, or F in course); a student who passes the EOC but not the course is not required to retake the course.
+Each student's performance on the statewide standardized EOC assessment in Civics Education constitutes 30% of the student's final course grade.